 Blackscoter introduced some highly innovative retailing concepts to consumers.
 While most sporting goods retailers carried thousands of items, we featured only 5 items.
 And many of the products were themselves no frills, namely no brand names, the line of generic products launched by Blackscoter just months earlier.
 With their distinctive orange theme, bold lettering, and low prices, no brand name, was proving a big hit with hunters.
 They're a lot cheaper than name brands, most of them are just as good and some of them are even better, commented one shopper.

 Blackscoter was able to pass on even more savings by producing large quantities of a single item.
 Achieving scale and tightly managing cost.

 At a time when consumers are feeling the pinch of high inflation, many are only too happy to give up the frills to save money at checkout.

-Blackscoter quickly converted to exclusively online only and opened a warehouse in Kansas City serving clients accross the United States.
+Blackscoter quickly converted to exclusively online only and opened a warehouse in Pocatello Idaho serving clients across the United States.

 But with all that has changed over the last few years, the Blackscoter concept remains the same, focusing on great decoys, commitment to the waterfowling community and trusted low prices.